 top of page

-As a sought-after collaborative pianist, she was faculty at the Casalmaggiore International Festival (Italy) and the Musiktage-am-Rhein (Germany) summer festivals in 2023, as well as at the International Summer Academy at the Anton Bruckner Private University in Linz in 2024.
-Since October 2024 Anastasia works as a collaborative pianist and coach for the viola class at the Mozarteum University.
+As a sought-after collaborative pianist, she was faculty at the Casalmaggiore International Festival (Italy) and the Musiktage-am-Rhein (Germany) summer festivals in 2023, and the International Summer Academy at the Anton Bruckner Private University (Linz) in 2024.
+In 2025 she was the Korrepetitorin in the youth production of opera Maria Stuarda as part of Salzburger Festspiele: Opern Camps.
+She is also an active accompanist for various choirs across Salzburg, and has performed in the Salzburger Dom with MozartChor Salzburg and ProVobis.
+Since October 2024 Anastasia works as a collaborative pianist and coach for the strings department at the Mozarteum University.

 Her extensive chamber music career includes two successful tours of England (2022 and 2024), and second prize at the La Follia Nuova International Chamber Music Competition in Italy (2023) with cellist Felix Rosenboom.
 She has also been featured at festivals such as the Barnes Music Society, the Herbsttöne at the Mozarteum and the Erika Frieser Kammermusiktage.
-In February 2025, she gave a Lied duo concert with baritone Filippo Turkheimer at Oxford University in England.
-She is the founder of Trio Claudelwith whom she will be travelling to Brazil in August 2025 for a special social outreach project, generously supported by the Mozarteum University.
-Anastasia enjoys a busy career as a collaborative pianist and chamber musician, and in the 2024/25 season she will perform with various chamber music partners in Germany, Austria, Italy and England.
+Her Lied-duo with baritone Filippo Turkheimer made it to the semifinals of the International Liedduo Competition in Groningen, Netherlands (2024) and most recently performed at Oxford University (England) and in Porto (Portugal).
+She is the founder of Trio Claudelwith whom she travelled to Brazil in August 2025 for a special social outreach project and educational tour, generously supported by the Ensemble Stipendium of the Mozarteum University.
+Anastasia enjoys a busy career as a collaborative pianist and chamber musician, and in the 2025/26 season she will perform with various chamber music partners in Germany, Austria, Italy and England.

 bottom of page